Getting StartedGoing Live

 For GA4 debugging, you can enable debug_mode in your integration’s defaults.
 This makes events appear in GA4’s DebugView for real-time inspection.
 Remember to disable it after testing.

-Before going live with real traffic, review and configure your Org Data Layer settings under Settings in the Management UI:
+Before going live with real traffic, review and configure your organisation processing settings under Settings in the Management UI:

 Bot Filtering